rssnyder/plane-notify/README.md

 GHCR images are private by default, so safe to use as a cache.
 And a free github account comes with "500MB of Packages storage"!

+Cache will update itself on the next run after a new commit.

 ### TODO

 -   General Cleanup